A primer on the closure of algebraic complexity classes under factoring

-The process is repeated as before for $k$ iterations to obtain polynomials $g_k$ and $h_k$ such that where $k = O(\log d)$ suffices.
-Finally all that remains is to solve the linear system arising as before from Since a guaranteed solution requires the linear system to be homogeneous, the polynomial $\tilde{g}$ is not monic.
+The process is repeated as before for $t$ iterations to obtain polynomials $g_t$ and $h_t$ such that where $t = O(\log d)$ suffices.
+Finally all that remains is to solve the linear system arising as before from Solving this linear system can be performed efficiently by an ABP, as the determinant of a matrix with polynomial entries is known to be in $\VBP$ (see \cite{MV1997}; for an exposition, see \cite[Section 3.3.3]{Sap2017}).
+Since a guaranteed solution requires the linear system to be homogeneous, the polynomial $\tilde{g}$ is not monic.
 Sinhababu and Thierauf observed that the monic irreducible factor $g$ can be recovered by dividing $\tilde{g}$ by its leading coefficient (see~\cite[Lemma 4.19]{ST2021}).
 It is then easy to observe that all the steps, including the preprocessing steps, can be performed efficiently on ABPs using the structural results discussed earlier. \end{proof-sketch}